sbhavy/sbhavy.github.io/_pages/about.md

 [//]: # co-advised by [Dr Roger Zimmermann](https://www.comp.nus.edu.sg/cs/people/rogerz/) and [Dr Tan Zhi Xuan](https://ztangent.github.io/).

-My research interest lies in **Cooperative AI**, leveraging concepts from *Bayesian inference, game theory, and reinforcement learning*.
+My research interest lies in **Cooperative AI**, using concepts from *Bayesian inference, game theory, and multi-agent reinforcement learning*.
 I am particularly curious about understanding and developing *cooperative infrastructures*; enabling cooperation between self-interested AI agents.
 To this end, I seek to answer the following questions.

 * **Automated Negotiation**: What does a rational natural language negotiation look like?
 What changes when AI agents negotiate on behalf of human principals?
 * **Bayesian Norm Learning**: How do people decide what norms to follow, and to what degree?
 When is it "okay" to break away from a norm?

-My research is motivated by ideas from *Coasean bargaining, contractualism, and pluralistic AI alignment*.
+My research is motivated by ideas such as *Coasean bargaining, contractualism, and pluralistic AI alignment*.

 My former research was in machine vision for urban computing.
 Previously, I graduated from the [University of Southern California](https://viterbischool.usc.edu/) (MS CS), where I worked with [Dr. Seon Ho Kim](https://sites.google.com/view/skim-home/home) in the [Integrated Media Systems Center](https://imsc.usc.edu/) (IMSC).
 Prior to that, I graduated from the [National Institute of Technology Delhi](https://nitdelhi.ac.in/) (BTech CSE), advised by [Dr. Anurag Singh](https://anuragsg52.github.io/index.html).